 Getting help for the person affected by alcohol or drugs

-If you are concerned that someone is experiencing an overdose, alcohol poisoning or having an adverse reaction to drugs or alcohol, or is threatening to harm themselves or someone else, contact Emergency Services by dialling Triple Zero (000).
+If you’re concerned that someone is experiencing an overdose, alcohol poisoning or having an adverse reaction to drugs or alcohol, or is threatening to harm themselves or someone else, contact emergency services by dialling triple zero (000).
 Paramedics and ambulance services do not need to notify the police as a condition of providing help.

 Getting help for you and your family